EionRobb/purple-mattermost/README.md

 - user list for rooms is limited to (first) 200.
 - chat history is not read from local log files.
 - chat history is not (always) read from server.
+- rooms added from room list (join and add chat) have wrong display names set.
 - ...